The moduli spaces of left-invariant statistical structures on Lie groups

 In this paper, we introduce a new framework for investigating Problem~\ref{Prob_A}, which can be applied to Lie groups of any dimension.
 In the study of left-invariant Riemannian metrics on Lie groups, the notion of moduli spaces plays an important role.
-This concept was introduced for the Iwasawa manifold in \cite{Scala_2013} and further developed by Kodama, Takahara, and the third author in \cite{KTT}.
+This concept was introduced for the Iwasawa manifold in \cite{Scala_2013} and further developed by Kodama, Takahara, and the fourth author in \cite{KTT}.
 Consider the space of all left-invariant Riemannian metrics on a Lie group $G$, and the natural action of $\RR_{>0} \times \mathrm{Aut}(G)$ on it.
 The moduli space $\mathfrak{PM}(G)$ of left-invariant Riemannian metrics on $G$ is defined as the orbit space of this action.
 Inspired by this concept, let us denote by $\Lstat(G)$ the space of all left-invariant statistical structures on $G$, and consider the natural group action on $\Lstat(G)$ by $\RR_{>0} \times \mathrm{Aut}(G)$.
-We define the \textit{moduli space of left-invariant statistical structures on $G$} as the orbit space of the action, and denoted by $\MLStat(G)$.
+We define the \emph{moduli space of left-invariant statistical structures on $G$} as the orbit space of this action, and denote it by $\MLStat(G)$.

-We will see that two left-invariant statistical structures $(g,\nabla)$ and $(g',\nabla')$ belongs to an $\RR_{>0} \times \mathrm{Aut}(G)$-orbit if and only if there exists a \textit{scaling statistical isomorphism compatible with the group structure} (see Definition~\ref{def:ssi_compati-grp}) between statistical Lie groups $(G,g,\nabla)$ and $(G,g',\nabla')$.
-In particular, the action of $\RR_{>0} \times \mathrm{Aut}(G)$ on $\Lstat(G)$ preserves the properties of statistical structures, such as dually flatness and conjugate symmetry.
-Consequently, we define two subspaces of $\MLStat(G)$, denoted by $\MLStatCS(G)$ and $\MLStatDF(G)$, as the \textit{moduli spaces of left-invariant conjugate symmetric statistical structures} and \textit{left-invariant dually flat structures}, respectively.
-In this paper, motivated by \cref{Prob_A}, we address the following problem:
+We will see that two left-invariant statistical structures $(g,\nabla)$ and $(g',\nabla')$ lie in the same $\RR_{>0} \times \mathrm{Aut}(G)$-orbit if and only if there exists a \emph{scaling statistical isomorphism compatible with the group structure} (see Definition~\ref{def:ssi_compati-grp}) between statistical Lie groups $(G,g,\nabla)$ and $(G,g',\nabla')$.
+In particular, the action of $\RR_{>0} \times \mathrm{Aut}(G)$ on $\Lstat(G)$ preserves the properties of statistical structures, such as the dually flat property and conjugate symmetry.
+Consequently, we define two subspaces of $\MLStat(G)$, denoted by $\MLStatCS(G)$ and $\MLStatDF(G)$, as the \emph{moduli spaces of left-invariant conjugate symmetric statistical structures} and \emph{left-invariant dually flat structures}, respectively.
+In this paper, motivated by Problem~\ref{Prob_A}, we address the following problem:

 \begin{problem} Given a Lie group $G$, determine the moduli spaces $\MLStatCS(G)$ and $\MLStatDF(G)$. \end{problem}